yoheinakajima/babyagi/README.md

 <<<<<<<<<<<<<<<<<<<<<<<

 The STOP_CRITERIA is pretty generic and should fit for most applications.
 The FINAL_PROMPT depends a bit on what you are trying to achieve.

-I did use the plausi feature in order to reduce the time to completion, w/o might take a while for such a complex goal.
-Due the constant OpenAI API rate limit errors I am facing, even with 20$ paid account, the final response is truncated.
-Should have been at least two responses.
-The mechanism for triggering of multiple responses did work, but the rate limit did hit hard...

 See below the original README.md from BabyAGI main branch.